galaktor/raph.es/content/blog/lchf.md

 That drowsiness I always had?
 It was *hypoglycemia*.

 Armed with knowledge, I decided to cut out carbs for good.
 From this point on, it wasn't just a way to drop a few kilos when I got desperate.
 It was the treatment for a medical condition that had me on a sure path to type 2 diabetes.

+# What I didn't know
+I now know what I wish someone had told me back then: My body chemistry changed after puberty, but my habits did not.

+My diet wasn't so different from other people.
+At the time, at least sixty percent of my daily caloric intake consisted of carbohydrate.
+Then some moderate amount of protein, typically from lean meat.
+And very little fat - because fat is bad, right?
+(Spoiler: no).
+Most people in the western world consume a similar ratio of macronutritents.

+When we're young and fresh, our bodies require crazy amounts of energy to grow.
+Not just in size.
+Also internally.
+Organs and the likes.
+In addition to that, I used to spend lots of time outside running around and playing soccer.
+At the time, my body was pretty good at metabolising all the carbohydrate I was taking in.

+After the hormonal shitstorm which is puberty, my body's response to carbhohydrate changed forever.

+Without exception, dietary carbohydrate effectively turns into sugar.
+Don't believe me?
+Take a bite of the brownest bread you can find.
+Leave it in your mouth for a few minutes.
+It will turn sweet.
+This is your body breaking it down into sugar.

+In order to make sugar into energy, our brain tells our pancreas to release insuline.
+Insuline is a hormone.
+In theory, it will cause your muscles to take up the energy from the sugar.
+You'll feel energized.
+Watch little kids a few minutes after they've had sweets.
+They'll jump around, shout, be annoying.
+It's they're body trying to burn off all that new energy.

+Unfortunately for most people, this doesn't work forever.
+Hormones aren't straight-forward and interact in complicated ways.
+After puberty and years of flooding my cells with insulin, my body got worse at metabolising it.
+Instead, the insulin causes the energy to be stored as fat.

+This is by design.
+Insulin does this.
+It makes cells store fat for later.
+An effective survival strategy.

 # LCHF
 The above is a very simple summary of what was a year-long process of trial-and-error, doubt, self-experimentation and varying levels of success.